ClassiCube/ClassiCube/readme.md

 You can download the game [from here](https://www.classicube.net/download/) and the very latest builds [from here](https://www.classicube.net/nightlies/).

 #### What ClassiCube is
-* A complete re-implementation of Minecraft Classic, with optional additions.
+* A complete re-implementation of Minecraft Classic 0.30, with **optional** additions
-* Lightweight, minimal memory usage compared to the vanilla client.
+* Lightweight, minimal memory usage compared to original Minecraft Classic
+* Much better performance than original Minecraft Classic
-* Works with effectively all graphics cards that support OpenGL or Direct3D 9.
+* Works with effectively all graphics cards that support OpenGL or Direct3D 9

+#### What ClassiCube isn't
-It **does not** work with 'modern/premium' Minecraft servers.
+* It does not work with Minecraft Java or Bedrock edition servers
+* It does not have a survival mode (nor will such a mode be added)
+* It does not reimplement Minecraft Classic versions before 0.30

-#### Requirements
+#### System requirements
-* Windows: 98 or later.
+* Windows: 98 or later
-* macOS: 10.5 or later.
-(Can be compiled to work with 10.3/10.4 though)
+* macOS: 10.5 or later (can be compiled to work with 10.3/10.4 though)
-* Linux: libcurl and libopenal.
+* Linux: libcurl and libopenal
-* Android: 2.3 or later.
+* Android: 2.3 or later

-**Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the camera will not work properly.
+**Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the camera will not work properly

 #### Instructions
 Initially, you will need to run ClassiCube.exe to download the required assets from minecraft.net.